 The primary evaluator for most teachers will be the school principal or assistant principal who will be responsible for the overall evaluation process, including assigning summative ratings.
 Some districts may also decide to use complementary observers to assist the primary evaluator.
 Complementary observers are certified educators.
 They may have specific content knowledge, such as department heads or curriculum coordinators.
-Complementary observers in order to be authorized to serve in this role.
+Complementary observers must be fully trained as evaluators in order to be authorized to serve in this role.

-Complementary observers may assist primary evaluators by conducting observations, including pre-and post-conferences, collecting additional evidence, reviewing SLOs and providing additional feedback.
+Complementary observers may assist primary evaluators by conducting observations, including preand post-conferences, collecting additional evidence, reviewing SLOs and providing additional feedback.
 A complementary observer should share his/her feedback with the primary evaluator as it is collected and shared with teachers.